improbable-eng/etcd-cluster-operator/docs/design/resources.md

 ### Bootstrapping

 1. A user creates a `EtcdCluster` resource with size 3.
-2. Using the logic above, the cluster operator creates a headless service, fails to dial the cluster, and creates three peer resources.
+2. Using the logic above, the cluster controller creates a headless service, fails to dial the cluster, and creates three peer resources.
-3. Using the logic above, the operator for the peer resource notices that the created peer resources do not have PVCs or pods, and so creates them.
+3. Using the logic above, the controller for the peer resource notices that the created peer resources do not have PVCs or pods, and so creates them.
 4. The pods run etcd, bootstrap to each other, and then form a